The Pressures Of Being An Interpreter At A High-Stakes Summit

 "He made a stern look, put his arms in his pockets and said, 'Relax, the good news is that you didn't start World War III.'"

-Korchilov also apologize to Gorbachev, who said, "Oh, don't worry, Igor.
+Korchilov also apologized to Gorbachev, who said, "Oh, don't worry, Igor.
 Only those who do nothing make no mistakes."

 The politics behind the words